Buffalo Chicken Meatballs

 Prep Time 10 minutes

 Buffalo Chicken Meatballs is an easy oven-baked meatball recipe with tasty hot sauce and tender chicken.
-Serve with blue cheese dressing and enjoy!
+Great with Blue Cheese dressing!

 Buffalo Chicken Wings are always favorite party Appetizers, especially to serve during football season.
 These tender chicken meatballs have the same spicy buffalo flavor and make a fun alternative to the traditional appetizer.